-Here, your learning is driven by evidence-based practice, integrated health care and hands-on experience.
-You’ll work alongside expert faculty and active practitioners to transform lives by helping people rediscover their strength, reframe their stories and reclaim their future.
+Here, your learning is driven by evidence-based practice, integrated healthcare and hands-on experience.
+You’ll work alongside expert faculty and active practitioners to transform lives by helping people reframe their stories and reclaim their future.
 You’ll train in real-world settings through internships and practicums that connect classroom theory to professional application.
 And you’ll join an expansive community of professionals committed to mental well-being.

-Our graduates go on to become licensed mental health counselors, school counselors, school psychologists and leaders in clinical, educational and community settings.
-They’re creating safer schools, supporting families in crisis, shaping public policy and expanding access to high-quality mental health care.
-Most of all, they’re improving lives — one relationship, one solution, one breakthrough at a time.
+Our graduates go on to become licensed mental health counselors, licensed marriage and family therapists, school counselors, school psychologists, leaders and professors in clinical, educational and community settings.
+They’re creating safer schools, supporting families in crisis, shaping public policy and expanding access to high-quality mental healthcare.
+Most of all, they’re improving lives — and making the world a better place.

 Because being a mental health practitioner isn’t just a job.
 It’s a calling.
 It’s a gift.
 And it just might be the most rewarding decision you ever make.